-Yet their historic preservation of the Word of God sanctified their vocation—regardless of their misinterpretation.
-A proper reinterpretation of the Word of God they preserved with such devotion, would fully restore their holy calling.
+Yet their historic preservation of the Word of God sanctified their vocation ― regardless of their misinterpretation.
+A proper reinterpretation of the Word of God they preserved with such devotion, would restore them to their holy calling.

-Our ultimate revelation may be the transcendental way the best among them may actualize their fondest dreams of devotion, once they grasp what is written below.
+Our ultimate revelation may be the transcendental way the best among them actualize their fondest dreams of devotion once they will have grasped what is written below.

 Our Father realized that the mission impossible of personal salvation had turned into a cruel punishment for most of us.
 We were too weak to take the high road and never got enough support from the words of His Prophets.
 Over and over, we missed golden opportunities for personal salvation.
 With every reincarnation, our task became more difficult, not less so.

-Christ’s disciples got it wrong; they got almost everything wrong: one of Christ’s most insistent teachings.
+Christ’s disciples got it wrong; they got almost everything wrong: one of Christ’s most insistent observations.